cpq/bare-metal-programming-guide/README.md

 ### Configuring and wiring ESP32

 Take any ESP32 or ESP32C3 device - a devboard, a module, or your custom device.
-Our recommendation is ESP32C3 XIAO devboard
+My recommendation is ESP32C3 XIAO devboard
 ([buy on Digikey](https://www.digikey.ie/en/products/detail/seeed-technology-co-ltd/113991054/16652880))
 because of its low price (about 5 EUR) and small form factor.